pwilmart/Start_Here/README.md

   * [Is MaxQuant holding back proteomics?](https://pwilmart.github.io/blog/2021/05/23/MQ-are-you-okay) - Should the most heavily used proteomics data analysis tool perform better?
   * [What makes the PAW pipeline different?](https://pwilmart.github.io/blog/2021/06/06/PAW-pipeline-backstory) - More of the history and design choices behind the PAW pipeline.
   * [TMT bad practices](https://pwilmart.github.io/blog/2021/12/17/TMT-bad-practices) - Many established TMT data analysis methods are not really very good to use.

+#### README Blogs

+GitHub markdown (and the auto rendering of repository README.md files as nice webpages) creates a fast way to do technical blogging.
+Supporting files and images are easier to add to a repository than to a formal website.
+Repositories can also be great for sharing presentations (meeting content or training resources).

+  * [talk_to_repo_example](https://github.com/pwilmart/talk_to_repo_example) - Tutorial on turning talks and posters into GitHub content.
+  * [Installing R kernel in Jupyter notebooks](https://github.com/pwilmart/R-Jupyter-notebook_setup) - How to add an R kernel to Jupyter notebooks
+  * [Gene-set-enrichment_STRING-DB](https://github.com/OHSU-Proteomics/Gene-set-enrichment_STRING-DB) - Short tutorial on doing gene set enrichment with [STRING-DB](https://www.string-db.org).
+  * [PRIDE_submission_tutorial](https://github.com/OHSU-Proteomics/PRIDE_submission_tutorial) - A guide to submitting PAW pipeline results to PRIDE.
+  * [precursor_mass_corrections](https://github.com/pwilmart/precursor_mass_corrections) - Is monoisotopic peak picking for MS2 scans a problem that needs solving?
+  * [score_distributions_FDR](https://github.com/pwilmart/score_distributions_FDR) - Get your annoying tail out of my good scores!
+  * [IRS_validation](https://github.com/pwilmart/IRS_validation) - Notebooks demonstrating how Internal Reference Scaling (IRS) in multiplex TMT experiments works.
+  * [human_tear_references](https://github.com/pwilmart/human_tear_references) - A summary of quantitative tear proteomics references up to April 2022.
+Stimulated tearing confounds (probably) all these studies.
+  * [TMT_PAW_pipeline](https://github.com/pwilmart/TMT_PAW_pipeline) - Details about how TMT labeling is handled in the PAW pipeline.
+  * [TMT_channel_cross_talk](https://github.com/pwilmart/TMT_channel_cross_talk) - A deeper dive on adjacent channel cross talk for TMTpro 18-plex.
+How large is the effect and some pros and cons of correction.
+  * [Human-plasma_DIA-vs-TMT](https://github.com/pwilmart/Human-plasma_DIA-vs-TMT) - An apples-to-aardvarks comparison of human plasma proteomes from DIA versus TMT.
+  * [PXD011691_reanalysis](https://github.com/pwilmart/PXD011691_reanalysis) - Reanalysis of data from [PXD011691](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD011691) - another DIA versus TMT experiment.

 ---